 The Supplier’s Point of View

-Yet many suppliers have their own written rules for employees about how to conduct sales activities and contract negotiation and management with public sector clients in particular.
+Many suppliers, though, have their own written rules for employees about how to conduct sales activities and contract negotiation and management with public sector clients in particular.

 Detecting Potential Procurement Ethics Problems